leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 The `Sum` datatype is a generic way of allowing a choice between values of two different types.
 For instance, a `Sum String Int` is either a `String` or an `Int`.
 Like `Prod`, `Sum` should be used either when writing very generic code, for a very small section of code where there is no sensible domain-specific type, or when the standard library contains useful functions.
+In most situations, it is more readable and maintainable to use a custom inductive type.

 Values of type `Sum α β` are either the constructor `inl` applied to a value of type `α` or the constructor `inr` applied to a value of type `β`:
 ```Lean